bitwarden/contributing-docs/docs/architecture/clients/presentation/angular.md

 In the example we have a single team, `auth` which has a single feature _Emergency Access_.
 The _Emergency Access_ feature consists of a service, some components and a pipe.
 The feature is further broken down into a `view` feature which handles viewing another users vault.

+The `core` and `shared` directories are don't match a single team but is rather owned by the platform team.
+The `core` and `shared` modules are standard concepts in Angular, with `core` consisting of singleton services used throughout the application, and `shared` consisting of heavily reused components.

 ```ts
 apps/web/src/app/